 Intent to distribute the minimum quarterly distribution.
-We intend to distribute to the holders of common and subordinated units on a quarterly basis at least the minimum quarterly distribution of \$0.425 per unit, or \$1.70 on an annualized basis, to the extent we have sufficient cash from our operations after establishment of cash reserves and payment of fees and expenses, including payments to our general partner and its affiliates.
-However, there is no guarantee that we will pay the minimum quarterly distribution on the units in any quarter.
+We intend to distribute to the holders of our common units on a quarterly basis at least the minimum quarterly distribution of \$0.425 per unit, or \$1.70 on an annualized basis, to the extent we have sufficient cash from our operations after establishment of cash reserves and payment of fees and expenses, including payments to our general partner and its affiliates.
+However, there is no guarantee that we will pay the minimum quarterly distribution on the common units in any quarter.
 Even if our cash distribution policy is not modified or revoked, the amount of distributions paid under our policy and the decision to make any distribution is determined by our general partner, taking into consideration the terms of our partnership agreement.

 General partner interest and incentive distribution rights.
 Initially, our general partner was entitled to 2.0% of all quarterly distributions that we made prior to our liquidation.
 Beginning in May 2014, our general partner elected not to contribute a proportionate amount of capital to us to maintain its general partner interest in us.
-As a result, its general partner interest has been reduced to 1.7%.
+As a result, its general partner interest has been reduced to 1.42%.
 Our general partner has the right, but not the obligation, to contribute a proportionate amount of capital to us to maintain its current general partner interest.
-Our general partner's 1.7% interest in our distributions may be reduced if we issue additional limited partner units in the future (other than the issuance of common units upon conversion of outstanding subordinated units or the issuance of common units upon a reset of the incentive distribution rights) and our general partner does not contribute a proportionate amount of capital to us to maintain its 1.7% general partner interest.
+Our general partner's 1.42% interest in our distributions may be reduced if we issue additional limited partner units in the future (other than the issuance of common units upon a reset of the incentive distribution rights) and our general partner does not contribute a proportionate amount of capital to us to maintain its 1.42% general partner interest.

-Our general partner also currently holds incentive distribution rights that entitle it to receive increasing percentages, up to a maximum of 49.7%, of the cash we distribute from operating surplus

-(as defined below) in excess of \$0.4888 per unit per quarter.
-The maximum distribution of 49.7% includes distributions paid to our general partner on its 1.7% general partner interest and assumes that our general partner maintains its general partner interest at 1.7%.
-The maximum distribution of 49.7% does not include any distributions that our general partner may receive on limited partner units that it owns.
+Our general partner also currently holds incentive distribution rights that entitle it to receive increasing percentages, up to a maximum of 49.42%, of the cash we distribute from operating surplus (as defined below) in excess of \$0.4888 per common unit per quarter.
+The maximum distribution of 49.42% includes distributions paid to our general partner on its 1.42% general partner interest and assumes that our general partner maintains its general partner interest at 1.42%.
+The maximum distribution of 49.42% does not include any distributions that our general partner may receive on limited partner units that it owns.